ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### E. Turn geo-location capture ON or OFF
 1. A country may opt to turn ON or OFF the geo-location capture process.
 It can be done by the admin.
+1. The reason to do this is to ensure that all registrations happen in authorized service centers only
+1. The geo location helps indicate where the registrations are happening
 1. The Registration Officer commences a new registration.
 1. If Geo location capture is turned ON, the system captures the location of the machine to be stored in the registration packet.
 System validates that the location is within configured limits of the master data.
 1. Alternatively, if Geo location capture is turned OFF, the system does not capture the location of the machine.
 System does not validate the location.